Image Demoireing in RAW and sRGB Domains: Experiments

-In Table~\ref{table:ablation_baseline}, we investigate the architecture and inputs of RRID and validate the importance of different individual components in the whole RRID.
+\textbf{1) Ablation study on the model architecture and inputs.} In Table~\ref{table:ablation_baseline}, we investigate the architecture and inputs of RRID and validate the importance of different individual components in the whole RRID.
 We conduct this ablation study by comparing the proposed RRID and the following variants of RRID: \begin{itemize} \item[$\bullet$] $B_1$.
-Both the RAW input and the RAW demoiréing branch are removed. \item[$\bullet$] $B_2$.
+Both the RAW input and the RAW demoiréing branch are removed.
+Due to the lack of RAW features, the entire RGISP is also deleted. \item[$\bullet$] $B_2$.
 Both the sRGB input and sRGB demoiréing branch are removed. \item[$\bullet$] $B_3$.
 The sRGB input is substituted with RAW input.
-The input channel number is adjusted, while the rest of the architecture is unchanged. \item[$\bullet$] $B_4$.
+The input channel number is adjusted, while the rest of the architecture is kept unchanged. \item[$\bullet$] $B_4$.
 We replace RGISP with a two convolutional layers after a concatenation of the RAW and sRGB features. \item[$\bullet$] $B_5$.
 Reconstruction module is replaced with two convolutional layers. \item[$\bullet$] $B_6$.
-The full model of RRID with both RAW and sRGB images as model input. \end{itemize}
+The full model of RRID with both RAW and sRGB images as input. \end{itemize}

+Our proposed RRID leverages paired RAW-sRGB data as input.
+Removing the RAW input and its corresponding RAW demoiréing module ({$B_1$}) results in a drastic decrease in PSNR of approximately 2dB.
+Likewise, eliminating the sRGB input and its corresponding RGB demoiréing module ($B_2$) leads to a PSNR of only 27.24dB.